-For more fulfilling dinner, serve any kind of green salad on the side such as Lemon Kale Caesar Salad (with or without the chicken).
+- For a more fulfilling dinner, serve any kind of green salad on the side such as Lemon Kale Caesar Salad (with or without the chicken).

-For kids I'd recommend making a side portion of these yummy healthy zucchini fritters.
-Or if you have pie pumpkin laying around, make these Air Fryer Pumpkin Fries instead.
+- For kids I'd recommend making a side portion of these yummy healthy zucchini fritters.
+Or if you have extra pie pumpkin, make these Air Fryer Pumpkin Fries instead.

 A few of our favorite toppings for this vegan pumpkin soup recipe include:

 Freezing And Storing Instructions

 - Store the soup in a glass airtight container in the fridge for up to 3 days.
 Any leftover soup can be reheated in the microwave or on the stove over medium-low heat.
 Just don't boil it.

 - After refrigerating, the soup will thicken even more.
 Add some vegetable broth or warm water to thin it out when reheating.

 - I don't recommend freezing the pumpkin soup as it may separate after thawing and the texture will not be the same as fresh.
 For the best flavor consume the soup on the same day or latest the next day.

 For a thicker consistency pumpkin soup you could add less vegetable broth in this recipe and/or add more of the puree or mashed vegetables.
 If you want an extra thick soup make a cornstarch slurry.
 Stir 1 tablespoon of cornstarch with 2 tablespoons of water and stir it in the soup towards the last minutes (about 10 minutes) of cooking.
 Pour it in slowly and make sure soup is not very hot.
 Simmer stirring until soup has thickened to your liking.